Hard-Luck/poker-backer/README.md

 - **Precommit Checks:** Utilizes Husky for precommit checks.
 - **CI/CD:** Employs GitHub Actions to check merges and commits to the main branch.

----

-This README provides a comprehensive overview of the PokerBacker application, presenting it professionally and appealingly to prospective employers.
-The project demonstrates proficiency in modern web development technologies and practices.